utunga/cs-content-api/query_content_{}.md

     "buttonText": "Request a Trial"
   }
 }
 ```

 1.3 Full Content - Worth Watching

-There are two main ways to access content via known path (like &#039;/about/team&#039;) or via contentId (206168).
+There are two main ways to access content via known path \(like '/about/team'\) or via contentId \(206168\).
 All content can be access via id if known, but only some content also allows access via other known paths.
-However, as far as the API is concerned, access via an id instead of known path is done just by specifying a path starting with &#039;/id/&#039;, as here.
-(Or we could be more explicit about this if preferable?)
+However, as far as the API is concerned, access via an id instead of known path is done just by specifying a path starting with '/id/', as here. \(Or we could be more explicit about this if preferable?\)

 ```
     GET /content/206168
 ```

 ```
     POST
     query { content(id:206168) {
       contentId,